 Description of Software Architecture

+In the realm of software architecture studies, seeking programming assignment help online proves instrumental in comprehending the principles and intricacies of designing robust and scalable software systems.
 Software architecture refers to the general design of a software system, which includes individual components of the software, the environment, they operate in, and how individual components interact with each other and their environment.
 Software architecture is used to design operating systems such as Microsoft Windows and Apple’s iOS and applications such as WhatsApp and Microsoft Office.
 Software architecture is the first phase of software design and is also vital.
 The software’s blueprints are laid out during this stage and evaluated to foresee possible challenges that may occur in the future and take necessary steps to avert those challenges.
 Thus, decisions made at the software architecture level are relatively permanent and may be costly to change in the future.

 The main players identified in this system are the nurse, the doctor, and the board of directors.
 The main use cases identified are receiving patients and collecting personal and health records, accessing those records, making appointments, and generating financial and medical reports.